- US Online Poker

 In fact, Gov. Lamont reached an agreement with one of the two tribes – the Mohegan – in early March, while negotiations with the other – the Mashantucket Pequot – took a week longer.
 The delay was due to negotiations over the tax rate, but that issue was settled by agreeing to 18%, which the tribe wanted, for 5 years, followed by a rise to 20%, which the state had initially proposed.
 The agreement explicitly covers CT mobile sportsbooks and online casinos.
 Connecticut online poker could be possible as well, but lumped in under casino gaming.
 The agreement would also allow for a limited Connecticut online lottery.

 There were originally competing bills in the House and Senate.
 With that agreement signed, however, all bills have been brought into alignment with its terms.
-The only remaining difference is that the Senate still wants to build a casino in Bridgeport.
-Assuming that question gets resolved, there would seem to be almost nothing stopping Connecticut’s effort from succeeding.
+The only remaining difference was that the Senate still wants to build a casino in Bridgeport.
+Ultimately, it dropped that demand and signed the House Bill.

 Current Bills: HB 3142

-Illinois looks like an early favorite to legalize online casinos this year.
+Illinois online casinos and Illinois online poker looked like favorites to be legalized early in the year.
 It could have done so previously, when it passed its sports betting bill in 2019.
 However, the desire of local casino companies to keep online-only operators out of their market thwarted that effort.

 As of late last year, it was already looking like the casino operators were coming around on the idea.
 What’s more, the text of HB 3142, aka the Internet Gaming Act, makes it look as is the state is prepared to get iGaming off the ground very quickly.
 If passed, it would instruct the state regulator to enact emergency rules within 90 days, and issue temporary licenses within 30 days of application to any entity currently holding a sports betting license.